-Transitions are times when children and youth may face a range of challenges.
+As students return to school in 2023, it's important to remember that transitions are times when children and youth face a range of challenges.
 The following steps will support both grieving and other students.

-- "Address apprehensions.
+- " Address apprehensions.
 Students are excited to be with peers and start a new year.
-They may also have lingering fears about risks of illness or death.
+They may also have lingering fears about risks of illness, violence or death.
 Provide honest, realistic reassurances about measures being taken to protect students and educators. - " Be honest.
-Students know things are still not completely "normal."
-It isn't necessary to pretend that everything is okay when it clearly isn't.
 Provide opportunities for students to discuss their experiences and concerns. - " Introduce subjects sensitively.
-Educators cannot know every student's experiences.
-When a history, literature, or other lesson addresses topics such as death, loss, trauma, severe illness, racism, war, or other serious matters, provide some background before the lesson.
+Educators cannot know every student's experience.
+When a history, literature, or other lesson addresses topics such as violence, death, loss, trauma, severe illness, racism, war, or other serious matters, provide some background before the lesson.
 Give students the opportunity to discuss any concerns with you privately.
-Make accommodations for the student when indicated. - " Offer options for activities involving family members.
+Make accommodations when indicated - " Offer options for activities involving family members.
 Many students do not have a parent to turn to for family-based classroom or homework activities.
 This may be due to death, illness, divorce, military deployment, incarceration, or other reasons.
 Be sure to offer options: "For this essay, I'd like you to write about your mother or another woman in your life who has been helpful to you."